 Derivative Investments.
-The Fund can invest in "derivative" instruments.
+The Fund may at times invest in "derivative" instruments.
 A derivative is an instrument whose value depends on (or is derived from) the value of an underlying security, asset, interest rate, index or currency.
-Derivatives may allow the Fund to increase or decrease its exposure to certain markets or risks.
+Derivatives may allow the Fund to increase or decrease its exposure to certain markets or risks for hedging purposes or to seek investment return.